 CuloClean Portable Bidet

 File under: your new favorite piece of gear you didn’t know you needed.
 My smart friend, Pam, gave me this nifty portable bidet right before our trip -after at least a year of talking to me about backcountry bidets and sending me this Andrew Skurka video to watch.
 After a fair amount of giggling, I realized it might be the most wonderful and treasured piece of gear anyone has ever given me.
 Seriously, thank you Pam.
 Everyone, buy one for all your friends!

 Tip: carry two smart water bottles and make sure to have enough to stay hydrated if you think you are going to use a little extra to stay clean (hot days, etc)

-I switched to a menstrual cup for my first backpacking trip 7 years ago and never went back.
+I switched to a menstrual cup for my first backpacking trip around 10 years ago and never went back.
 Originally, I just didn’t want the hassle of packing out used feminine hygiene products or needing a “special” container for the bear bag as the only female in our Boy Scout Backcountry Crew.
 I continue to use it today because it’s convenient, requires less frequent changing, is good for the environment and is very economical.

 There are a few styles of menstrual cups out there on the market.
 I went with the Diva cup because its easy to find at Target and your local drugstore.